Stellacore/AeroPlygiant/README.md

 Pronunciation is somewhat up for grabs.
-Recommended is "air-o" followed by ["pluh-g-yant"](https://www.howtopronounce.com/welsh/plygiant) (in Welsh) or maybe something like "ply-ge-ant" (in English).
+Recommended is "air-o" followed by ["pluh-g-yant"](https://www.howtopronounce.com/welsh/plygiant) (in Welsh) or perhaps something like "ply-ge-ant" (in English).

 ### Purpose

-AeroPlygiant supports analysis and simulation of basic atmospheric refraction effects that are encountered in airborne (and spaceborne) remote sensing and terrestrial surveying applications.
+AeroPlygiant supports analysis and simulation of basic atmospheric refraction effects such as those encountered in airborne (and spaceborne) remote sensing and terrestrial surveying applications.